 Temperature: A consistent temperature, between 65°-75°, will help the seeds germinate.
 We recommend heating cables or a seedling heat mat to provide bottom warmth and encourage better root growth.

 Light: It will take about a week (depending on germination time) for the seedlings to emerge from their shells and poke through the surface.
 You should then remove the cover and expose the plants to more sunlight and cooler temperatures.
 When the plants have germinated they will need about 10-12 hours of light a day or they will become spindly and leggy.
-You may want to invest in uorescent lights that have red and blue wave lengths and place them 3-4" above the plants.
+You may want to invest in fluorescent lights that have red and blue wave lengths and place them 3-4" above the plants.
 Gradually raise the light as the plants start to grow.
-If you use a uorescent light xture, install “S” hooks so that you can easily raise and lower the light.
+If you use a fluorescent light fixture, install “S” hooks so that you can easily raise and lower the light.
 If the plants are in a window, be sure to turn the container periodically so the plants do not grow lopsided toward the light.
 Also keep in mind that the seedlings will need good air circulation.

-Transplanting: After the rst set of true leaves develop, a mild dose of fertilizer is helpful.
+Transplanting: After the first set of true leaves develop, a mild dose of fertilizer is helpful.
 We recommend a low nitrogen, high phosphorus plant food such as ferti•lome Blooming and Rooting.
 Do not transplant until the second set of true leaves develop.
 Leave one healthy plant in each container.
 Snip off weak plants with scissors so you don’t disturb the roots.
-Before planting them outside, harden the plants by gradually putting them outdoors in ltered sun, a few hours at a time over a one week period.
+Before planting them outside, harden the plants by gradually putting them outdoors in filtered sun, a few hours at a time over a one week period.